 Then, right after we ovulate, it plummets.
 And like a rollercoaster at a convoluted and probably overpriced theme park, it starts to crescendo once more as we approach our mid-luteal phase.
 It reaches fairly high levels around the start of our periods, then drops sharply once more after it ends.

 What does that mean for your moods?
 Well, if you’ve had a menstrual cycle before, you probably already know firsthand how it can affect it.
 Sobbing into a pint of Cherry Garcia while watching Marley and Me for the umpteenth time is kinda a rite of passage for us.

 Proper estrogen signaling, though, is key to good mental health.
 When our estrogen levels fluctuate during our cycles, poor moods and depression can result.
 Conversely, higher levels of estrogen can help promote good mental health and better moods.
 (29)

 Because DIM can help restore hormonal balance, returning them to healthy levels, an overall improved mood can result.
-Now, that’s not to say that you’re not going to get a little bit weepy next time you watch Titanic, but it does mean that DIM will make it easier to pull out of those hormonal funks that are so common with our cycles.
+Now, that’s not to say that you’re not going to get a little bit weepy next time you watch Titanic, but it does mean that DIM will make it easier to pull out of those hormonal funks and promote healthy estrogen metabolism.